 Bachelor of Science in Game Design

-The Media School program takes a social systems approach to game design, emphasizing the creative symbiosis that develops when game designers combine storytelling and illustration with powerful new media platforms and state-of-the-art animation to translate their vision into compelling virtual realities.
+The Media School program takes a systems-based approach to game design, emphasizing the creative symbiosis that develops when game designers combine powerful new media platforms and state-of-the-art animation to translate their vision into compelling virtual realities.

 The degree shares its structure with the other undergraduate degrees offered in The Media School, including The Media Core (Managing, Making, Thinking Media) and all college degree requirements, but does not require a concentration.
 The B.S. does not require a specific specialization, but students have the option to complete up to three Media School specializations.